JamesWoolfenden/terraform-for-data/docs/lesson4.md

 ## Questions

-1. Is this any better than using standrard SQL tooling?
+1. Is this any better than using standard SQL tooling?

 ## Documentation